 Children's Literature is a respected review source helping literature professionals and children’s and YA book lovers find valuable titles.
-Since 1993, we have published over 100,000 reviews and our review team comprises close to 70 reviewers (professors, teachers, librarians, and other professionals).
+Since 1993, we have published over 100,000 reviews.
+Our review team comprises reviewers who are professors, teachers, librarians, authors and other specialists in the children’s literature field.
 Reviews are published as part of Children's Literature and added to CLCD, also known as the Children's Literature Comprehensive Database, used by thousands of librarians and educators.
 We also enrich the MARC record data for various library industry vendors.
 Our reviews are fair, and we do not insist that our reviewers provide only positive reviews.
 We believe that an honest assessment of the work is critical to children's reading.

 The Sasquatch, The Fire and the Cedar Baskets

 Illustrated by: Simon Daniel James